RandyMcMillan/randymcmillan.keybase.pub/README.md

 Documentation is organized by products, which each have their own folder.
 Within the folders are `.rst` files that contain markdown that Sphinx uses to generate static html files.

-After any changes are made, run the following from your `/blockstream-rtd/` directory in order to clear the contents of the output directory and rebuild the html files:
+After any changes are made, run the following from your `~/keybase-user.keybase.pub` directory in order to clear the contents of the output directory and rebuild the html files:

 ```
+$ make clean && make keybase-public

+OR

-$ make clean && make html
+$ make clean && make gh-pages
 ```

 To view the generated html files, navigate to `_build/html/` and open `index.html` in your browser.

-Make a Pull Request for review when you have finished making changes.

-As a contributor, you may want to help by picking up issues submitted by other members of the community and helping to resolve them.